hathibelagal-dev/tui-file-explorer/README.md

-# tui-file-explorer
+# 🗄️ tui-file-explorer

-- Just a beautiful file explorer that runs in the terminal.
+🖥️ Just a pretty file explorer that runs in the terminal

-- Written in pure C, so it's extremely fast and lightweight.
+🔥 Written in pure C, so it's extremely fast and lightweight

-- The executable is just *19016 bytes*!
+🥦 The executable is just *19016 bytes*

-- **Still a WIP**
+🚀 **Rapidly improving**

 ### Screenshots